 What is records management?

-It is the discipline of managing records throughout their “lifecycle” from the point of creation or capture through to their eventual disposition.
+Records management is the discipline of managing records throughout their “lifecycle” from the point of creation or capture through to their eventual disposition.
+Disposition is either disposal by destruction or by transfer to an archive for permanent preservation.
 This ensures that, regardless of the media in which they exist, the right records are accurate, reliable, available and not retained for longer than is necessary.
 A record is any form of information created, received and/or maintained by Queen Mary during the conduct of its business.
-Records can be created and stored in any format or media and are used to provide historical or legal evidence of the activities taking place and the decisions made within the institution.
-Also see the ISO's definitions.
+Records can be created and stored in any format or media and are used to provide historical or legal evidence of the activities and transactions taking place and the decisions made within the institution.
+Also see the ISO's definitions .

 Why manage records?